el-mapache/preload/README.md

 **fadeDelayTime:** Represents the base amount of time (in milliseconds) in between each image being show.
 It increases cumulatively as each photo is loaded.
-For example, given a base time of 350ms and three images, The images will load at intervals of 350ms, 700ms, and 1050ms.
+For example, given a base time of 350ms and three images, The images will fade in after delays of 350ms, 700ms, and 1050ms, respectively.

 **checkLoadedStatus:** Interval (in milliseconds) at which the plugin will check to see if an image has been loaded.